vainiovesa/csb-course-project-1/README.md

 ### Installing and running the application
 First, copy this Github project to your machine.
 You will then have to run the following commands in the project directory.

-Make a virtual environment (if you do not have Flask installed).
+Make a virtual environment (if you do not have Flask or requests installed).
 ```console
 $ python3 -m venv venv
 ```